vikrampawar/book-highlights/pages/modern-java-in-action.md

 Vikram: [To avoid null-pointer exceptions, use Optional<T> class]

 The key motivation for this is that you can now program in Java 8 at a higher level of abstraction, structuring your thoughts of turning a stream of this into a stream of that (similar to how you think when writing database queries) rather than one item at a time.
-Another advantage is that Java 8 can transparently run your pipeline of Stream operations on several CPU cores on disjoint parts of the inputóthis is parallelism almost for free instead of hard work using Threads.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#fe4e77c4-b416-4dbc-b07c-ee8598b5017c))
+Another advantage is that Java 8 can transparently run your pipeline of Stream operations on several CPU cores on disjoint parts of the input‚Äîthis is parallelism almost for free instead of hard work using Threads.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#fe4e77c4-b416-4dbc-b07c-ee8598b5017c))

+## Chapter 17.
+Reactive programming

+These techniques not only have the benefit of being cheaper than threads, but also have a major advantage from developers‚Äô point of view: they raise the level of abstraction of implementing concurrent and asynchronous applications, allowing developers to concentrate on the business requirements instead of dealing with typical problems of low-level multithreading issues such as synchronization, race conditions, and deadlocks. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#800b4713-e9af-4fce-aa1f-0c3c4f14fe62))

+Vikram: [reactive techniques]

+The Reactive Manifesto (https://www.reactivemanifesto.org)‚Äîdeveloped in 2013 and 2014 by Jonas Bon√©r, Dave Farley, Roland Kuhn, and Martin Thompson‚Äîformalized a set of core principles for developing reactive applications and systems. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#20ea50e5-451d-4925-aa4e-b1ecee9bbbb9))

+Reactive programming addresses these issues by allowing you to process and combine streams of data items coming from different systems and sources in an asynchronous way ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_031.html#38794196-2418-4ea2-893c-2a112d9e3072))

+Vikram: [The issues are : big data, expectation of faster response times, diversity of environments]

 ## Preface